 For regulatory reporting purposes, the capital requirement for operational risk is calculated in accordance with the standardised approach.
 Under this approach, the Group's average gross income over the preceding three financial years is multiplied by a range of beta coefficients.
-The beta coefficients are determined based on the business line generating the gross income and are prescribed in the CBB's Basel 3 capital adequacy framework and range from 12% to 18%.

-The capital requirement for operational risk at 30th June 2023 amounted to US\$64.5 million.
-A breakdown of the operational risk capital charge is provided below:
+The beta coefficients are determined based on the business line generating the gross income and are prescribed in the Basel 3 capital adequacy framework.
+The capital requirement for operational risk at 31st December 2024 amounted to US\$128.9 million.